Cost of Living in Germany

 Image source: Pxhere / License: Public Domain

-The cost of living in Germany is not low but is certainly not expensive if you’re employed full time there and have decent spending habits.
-The daily expenses for food, clothes, accommodation and entertainment are very close to the average of other EU countries.
-An average of 800 Euro is enough to cover some basic expenses, without affording luxurious stuff.
+The cost of living in Germany is not low but is certainly not expensive if you’re employed full-time there and have decent spending habits.
+An average of €990 is enough to cover living expenses per month without affording luxurious stuff.

 There are two options for opening a bank account if you have a German address.
 You have the option to open one before you’re an official resident, too.
 The non-resident account is for people who are planning on moving to Germany, have moved recently or are employed there but don’t yet have an official address.